fasrc/helmod/doc/README.md

 The basic workflow is:

 * get the source
-* create and partially complete a spec file, starting with a template
+* create and partially complete a spec file, using the template as a starting point
-* do a preliminary build of the software to see what it creates, in order to know what to put in the module file
+* do a preliminary build of the software to see what it creates, in order to know what to put in the modulefile
 * complete the spec file and build the final rpm
 * commit changes and move packages to production locations
 * install the rpm